Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{proof} For $q$ even, the proof is nearly identical to the symplectic case (Theorem \ref{ShalargekSp}), and we omit further details.
 For $q$ odd, we work in $SO$ instead of in $\Omega$, so that generating functions can be used.
 Clearly the result for $SO$ implies the results for $\Omega$ (with different universal constants). \end{proof}

-{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{last} shows that the chance of fixing a non-degenerate k-space is at most $A/k^{.005}$ for a universal constant $A$.
-Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{last} shows that the chance of fixing a totally singular k-space is at most $A/k^{.25}$ for a universal constant $A$.
+{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{last} shows that the chance of fixing a nondegenerate $k$-space is at most $A/k^{.005}$ for a universal constant $A$.
+Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{last} shows that the chance of fixing a totally singular $k$-space is at most $A/k^{.25}$ for a universal constant $A$.